Do you know how compression therapy helps in DVT management?

 We recommend that you put on the compression stockings first thing in the morning.
 Because when you move around during the day, it can cause swelling, making it challenging to put them on later.
 So, for optimal results, wear the socks in the morning itself.

 You may use compression stockings for DVT comfortably all day long and remove them before sleeping.
 We also suggest that you apply some moisturizer on your skin after taking off the stockings at night.

 Since compression stockings are tight and squeeze your leg throughout the day, they can dry your skin out and cause itching.
-Applying a moisturizer every night with keeping your skin hydrated and minimize itching.
+Applying a moisturizer every night keeps your skin hydrated and minimizes itching.